TYPO3-Solr/ext-solr/Documentation/Development/Indexing.rst

 BeforePageDocumentIsProcessedForIndexingEvent
 ---------------------------------------------

-Registered Event Listeners can be used to add additional documents to solr when a page gets indexed.
+Registered Event Listeners can be used to add additional documents to Solr when a page gets indexed.

 Registration of an event listener in your extension's :file:`Services.yaml`: